rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

      ```bash
      kill %1
      ```
-  > **Note**: If the command gives BUILD FAILURE error, ignore and continue with the next task as the expected output is observed in Step-2.
+  > **Note**: If the command indicates a BUILD FAILURE error, you can Ignore it and continue with the next task as the expected output is observed in Step-2.

 ## Task 4 : Create and deploy the application on Azure Spring Apps